xrootms/terraform-jenkins-setup/README.md

 ### Notes
-*- ACM and ALB must be in the same AWS region.*
+- *ACM and ALB must be in the same AWS region.*

-*- DNS propagation can take up to 30 minutes.*
+- *DNS propagation can take up to 30 minutes.*

-*- Verify ACM validation status under AWS Console → Certificate Manager.*
+- *Verify ACM validation status under AWS Console → Certificate Manager.*

 ### 👨‍💻 Author